rcsv/phalcon-starter-kit/README.md

 # phalcon-starter-kit
 a phalcon starter kit with docker-compose

+## Overview

+It is not easy to build a Phalcon's environment...
+It is not an exaggeration to say that Phalcon can spend days just building the environment.
+With the helo of Docker, we build the environment in one fell swoop.

 ## Requirement
-- linux environment or wsl
+- Linux environment or WSL
-- docker / docker-compose
+- Docker & Docker-compose
 - do no run mysql and webserver in localhost (use 80,3306).

-## how to install
+## Usage / how to install

 ```bash
 $ git clone https://github.com/rcsv/phalcon-starter-kit.git